hibara/MarkDownSharpEditor/help.md

 ##ver.1.0.1.0　　2012/09/05

 * Fixed the problem that had been crashed in "Copy HTML source to Clipboard".

-* Improved preview page is had tick cursor moves, if you edit.

 * Improved to reduce speaking click sound frequently to refresh browser.
 That is re-drawed the contents as much as possible without calling the "Navigate()"  function each time.